 - Russell Foster, Nick Megoran and Matthew Dunn (2017), ‘Towards a Geopolitics of Atheism: Critical geopolitics post the War on Terror’.
 Political Geography 60, pp.179-189.

 - Russell Foster (2017), ‘The Concept of Empire’, in Stephen Turner and William Outhwaite (eds.)
 SAGE Handbook of Political Sociology.
 Oxford: Wiley-Blackwell, 15pp.

 - Hartmut Behr and Russell Foster (2017) ‘Empire’, in Bryan Turner, Kyung-Sup Chang, Cynthia F. Epstein, Peter Kivisto, J. Michael Ryan, and William Outhwaite (eds.)
 Wiley-Blackwell Encyclopaedia of Social Theory.
 Oxford: Wiley-Blackwell.
 2pp.

 Russell has experience teaching modules in politics, political theory, European studies, human geography, political sociology, and political history.
 He is available to supervise BA, MA, and PhD dissertations on themes linked to his research interests.
-Russell is currently module convener for:
+Russell is module convener for: